 Main Article Content

 The electrocardiogram (ECG) of athletes, especially in those that are endurance-trained, frequently shows some alterations; however, abnormalities of athlete’s ECG may be an expression of an underlying heart disease, which carries a risk of sudden death during sport.
 It is important that ECG abnormalities are correctly distinguished.
-We report a case of an ultramarathon athlete who arrived in Emergency Department, after a 100 kilometres race, showing ECG alterations that required further investigations to rule out a cardiac disease.
+We report a case of an ultramarathon athlete who arrived in Emergency Department, after a 100-kilometer race, showing ECG alterations that required further investigations to rule out a cardiac disease.
 ECG trace showed anterior repolarization abnormalities with ST-segment elevation in V1 to V3 leads.
-He was admitted in the Cardiology Department and underwent a coronary study that was normal.
+He was admitted to the Cardiology Department and underwent a coronary study that was normal.
 A cardiac magnetic resonance was also performed.
 The final diagnosis was athlete’s heart.